 HDB resale prices are still far from their last peak in 2013 ($478 psf), but they’re now only about 12.7 per cent down from this number:

-The uptick is supported by new rules regarding CPF usage, that come from 2019.
-It’s easier for buyers to use their CPF for older flats, and to get full loans even if there’s 60 or fewer years on the lease; this continues to provide price support to resale flats.
+The uptick is supported by new rules regarding CPF usage, that comes from 2019.
+It’s easier for buyers to use their CPF for older flats, and to get full loans even if there are 60 or fewer years on the lease; this continues to provide price support to resale flats.

 In addition, we’ve mentioned a bumper crop of flats reaching their Minimum Occupation Period (MOP).
 This will raise the supply of newer resale flats – those that are only five years old and still far from the impact of lease decay.
 These units will be attractive to buyers who need a home immediately, and we could see HDB resale volumes continue to climb into 2021.

-2. More focus on overall price than price per square foot
+2. More focus on overall price than the price per square foot

 The M, for instance, had units that reached up to $3,000 psf; but it still sold fast, due to a low quantum.
 Some of the one-bedders cost under $1 million; a very low price for the Middle Road / Bugis area.

-3. HDB upgraders likely to be the main group of buyers
+3. HDB upgraders are likely to be the main group of buyers

 As part of an ongoing trend since 2019, it is HDB upgraders who make up a large buyer demographic.
 Their numbers are likely to increase even further in the year or two ahead, due to the large number of resale flats reaching MOP (see above).